skalenetwork/truffle-skale-network-box/README.md

 We recommend starting with MetaMask, and obtaining a wallet address and private key to use for testing from the [MetaMask wallet](https://metamask.io/).

-#### Fund your Wallet with skETH
+#### Fund your Wallet with sFUEL
-SKALE Chains enable dApps to run gasless transactions.
+SKALE Chains enable dApps to run scalable, cost-free transactions.
 This provides an effective way to scale your dApp not only for speed but also to scale economically.
-However, SKALE Chains do require skETH to conduct transactions – this skETH is SKALE Chain "fake" ETH with no economic value, but provides a way for dApps to facilitate permissive access to SKALE Chains and protects against DDoS attacks.
+SKALE Chains do require sFUEL to conduct transactions – this sFUEL is a gas token with no economic value and provides a way for dApps to facilitate permissive access to SKALE Chains and protects against DDoS attacks.

+There are a few ways developers can manage and allocate SKALE FUEL (sFUEL), depending on your setup.

-You can learn more about skETH [here](https://skale.network/docs/developers/skale-chain-eth).
+You can learn more about sFUEL [here](https://docs.skale.network/learn/skale-chain-fuel).

-> If you are using the community SKALE Chains, you can simply head over to the SKALE testnet faucet to obtain skETH for using your SKALE Chain.
-You will need both your SKALE Chain endpoint and your wallet address to obtain skETH from the faucet.
+> If you are using the community SKALE Chains, you can simply head over to the [SKALE testnet faucet](https://faucet.skale.network) to obtain sFUEL for using your SKALE Chain.
+You will need both your SKALE Chain endpoint and your wallet address to obtain sFUEL from the faucet.

 ### 3) Update Truffle Config